 In addition, KRS 161.164 prohibits employees from taking part in the management of any political campaign for school board.

+Employee Religious Expression

+The District shall not punish or prohibit an employee from, or punish an employee for, engaging in private religious expression otherwise protected by the First Amendment to the United States Constitution absent a showing that the employee has engaged in actual coercion.
+03.13241/03.23241

 Disrupting the Educational Process

 Any employee who participates in or encourages activities that disrupt the educational process may be subject to disciplinary action, including termination.